-Our Sonoma Coast Pinot Noir comes primarily from steep hillside slopes along the northwestern edge of the county.
-The rugged, rocky soil is dry-farmed, allowing the grapes to develop flavor and concentration all on their own.
+If our Green Valley vineyards are refined courtesans, then our Sonoma Coast Pinot is a gruff, Harley enthusiast in a tuxedo; he cleans up nicely, but there's no mistaking his swagger or tattoos.
+This wine's strength and bravado comes from the difficulty in taming its burly tannins and rugged origins, on the steep, bare hillsides near Annapolis.
+The rugged, rocky soil of Stornetta-Hellenbach Vineyard is dry-farmed, allowing the grapes to develop flavor and concentration all on their own.
 Morning fog that often hangs on long into the day before giving way to warm direct sun, gives the vines and fruit an extended growing season to optimize its distinct terroir.

 Food & Wine Pairing

 Our Pinot Noir would pair well with grilled meats, swordfish or cioppino.